Main conjecture of Iwasawa theory: History

-The main conjecture of Iwasawa theory was formulated as an assertion that two methods of defining p-adic L-functions (by module theory, by interpolation) should coincide, as far as that was well-defined.
-This was proved by Mazur & Wiles (1984) for Q, and for all totally real number fields by Wiles (1990).
+The main conjecture of Iwasawa theory was formulated as an assertion that the two methods of defining p-adic L-functions (by Galois modules or by interpolation of special values of L-functions) should coincide, as far as that was well-defined.
+This was proved by Mazur and Wiles for Q. Wiles later proved it for all totally real number fields.
 These proofs were modeled upon Ken Ribet's proof of the converse to Herbrand's theorem (the Herbrand–Ribet theorem).

-Karl Rubin found a more elementary proof of the Mazur–Wiles theorem by using Thaine's method and Kolyvagin's Euler systems, described in Lang (1990) and Washington (1997), and later proved other generalizations of the main conjecture for imaginary quadratic fields.
+Karl Rubin found a more elementary proof of the Mazur–Wiles theorem by using Thaine's method and Kolyvagin's Euler systems, and later proved other generalizations of the main conjecture for imaginary quadratic fields.

 In 2014, Christopher Skinner and Eric Urban proved several cases of the main conjectures for a large class of modular forms.
 As a consequence, for a modular elliptic curve over the rational numbers, they prove that the vanishing of the Hasse–Weil L-function L(E, s) of E at s = 1 implies that the p-adic Selmer group of E is infinite.
 Combined with theorems of Gross-Zagier and Kolyvagin, this gave a conditional proof (on the Tate–Shafarevich conjecture) of the conjecture that E has infinitely many rational points if and only if L(E, 1) = 0, a (weak) form of the Birch–Swinnerton-Dyer conjecture.
 These results were used by Manjul Bhargava, Skinner, and Wei Zhang to prove that a positive proportion of elliptic curves satisfy the Birch–Swinnerton-Dyer conjecture.